 Differentiating payout on seniority

 Businesses could consider offering different levels of management different cuts of the bonus.
-It’s recommended that this is done on the level of the job role (eg Director, Manager, Supervisor, team member) rather than on the person to avoid any challenges around unfair treatment.
+It’s recommended that this is done on the level of the job role (e.g. Director, Manager, Supervisor etc.) rather than on the person to avoid any challenges around unfair treatment.

 Non-contractual

-We would always recommend keeping any scheme non-contractual as this gives employers the flexibility to change or withdraw the scheme depending on operating conditions.
+Keeping bonuses as a non-contractual scheme gives employers the flexibility to change/withdraw the scheme depending on operating conditions.

 Potential Challenges